 The real MVP

 Kevin Durant was born and raised in Washington, D.C, in a family with a difficult financial situation.
 He had a great desire for a good life.
 When Kevin was one, his father left the family.
-Durant was raised by his mother Wanda Pratt and her mother Barbara Davis.
+Durant was raised by his mother, Wanda Pratt, and her mother, Barbara Davis.

 Anyway, in the episodes when KD did not want to play, he was inspired by his grandmother.
 It was Barbara who spent most of her time with the future MVP.
-She explained to KD the importance of what he does, and how this work will in the future help him become a real man.
-When Kevin was named NBA’s Most Valuable Player, he dedicated his speech to his mother, Wanda, calling her “the real MVP”.
+She explained to KD the importance of what he does and how this work will, in the future, help him become a real man.
+When Kevin was named NBA’s Most Valuable Player, he dedicated his speech to his mother, Wanda, calling her “the real MVP.”
 He is gracious for all of her sacrifices.

-Injury, third title and the Knicks
+Injury, the third title, and the Nets

-During the Warriors’ Game 5 of the Western Conference semifinals series with Houston in 2019 KD was out of the game because of a right calf strain.
-Kevin was worried about his knee at first, but when he was able to put weight on it he felt much better.
+During the Warriors’ Game 5 of the Western Conference semifinals series with Houston in 2019, KD was out of the game because of a right calf strain.
+Kevin was worried about his knee at first, but when he was able to put weight on it, he felt much better.
 Anyway, his team, the Golden State Warriors, had won 6 games in a row in his absence.
-Rumors that the team can get along well without him arose.
+Rumors that the team could get along well without him arose.
 Now KD is on the road with GSW to Toronto for the NBA Finals.
 We hope that he is ready to return from his injury.